awesomeeng/awesome-cli/docs/Introducing.md

 # [AwesomeCLI](../README.md) > Introducing AwesomeCLI

-AwesomeCLI is a library for rapidly building Command Line Interface (CLI) tools for usage with enterprise ready nodejs applications.
+AwesomeCLI is a library for rapidly building Command Line Interface (CLI) tools for usage with enterprise nodejs applications.
 It provides a basic CLI scaffold around which you can create either Singular CLIs or Command-Driven CLIs.
 AwesomeCLI handles all the details of a CLI for you such as parsing commands, options/switches, help, etc.

 A "singular CLI" is one that does one thing and does it well. `cat` for example, is a singluar CLI.
 A "command CLI" is one that takes one or more commands as arguments and each command provides a separate behavior. `git` for example, is a command CLI; it relies on the user passing additional commands to it to function (e.g. `git commit` where commit is the command).